|NGC 288: Globular Star Cluster (Sculptor) RA: 00h 52.8m / DEC: -26° 35'.4|

 Instrument: 10-inch Starfinder

-This is another of the fine southern sky objects which skirts the horizon for North American observers, teasing us with just a hint of what might be.
+This is another of the fine southern sky objects which skirts the horizon for us North American observers, teasing us with just a hint of what might be.
 NGC 288 is a 8.1 magnitude globular star cluster in northern Sculptor.
+NGC 253 resides about 2 degrees to the northwest.
+The nearest bright star is 4.3 magnitude Alpha Sculptoris, 3 degrees to the south-southeast.
 My sketch captures the view in my 10-inch Newtonian at 63X.
 NGC 288 covers a 5' area with a pair of 13th magnitude GSC stars along the western edge.
-The brightest stars in the cluster tip the scales at 12.6 magnitude, with the typical member shining at about 15th magnitude.
-The nearest bright star is 4.3 magnitude Alpha Sculptoris, 3 degrees to the south-southeast.
-NGC 253 resides about 2 degrees to the northwest.
 Ten additional field stars frame the view.

 Layout, design & revisions © W. D. Ferris